-The Master of Science in Community Counseling is for candidates preparing for a profession as a Licensed Professional Counselor (LPC).
-Upon completion of the 61-hour degree program, you will be eligible to sit for the National Counselor Examination (NCE) and pursue state licensure as an LPC.
+The Master of Science in Clinic Mental Health Counseling is for candidates preparing for a profession as a Licensed Professional Counselor (LPC).
+Upon completion of the 64-hour degree program, you will be eligible to sit for the National Counselor Examination (NCE) and pursue state licensure as an LPC.

 - Human Development